 Subscribe to our Melbourne Law Masters newsletter to be kept up-to-date about events, key application dates, news and more.

 The Melbourne Law Masters courses and subjects are grouped into specialist legal areas.
-Law graduates enrolled in a Master of Laws (LLM) or Graduate Diploma in Legal Studies may choose subjects from across the full range of specialisations.
+Law graduates enrolled in a Master of Laws (LLM) or Graduate Diploma in Laws may choose subjects from across the full range of specialisations.
 The flexible program design assists students who wish to move from a graduate diploma to a related masters degree.

 Master of Laws (LLM)